geek-cookbook/geek-cookbook/manuscript/kubernetes/ingress/traefik/index.md

 ### HelmRelease

-Lastly, having set the scene above, we define the HelmRelease which will actually deploy nginx-ingress-controller into the cluster, with the config and extra ConfigMap we defined above.
-I save this in my flux repo as `nginx-ingress-controller/helmrelease-nginx-ingress-controller.yaml`:
+Lastly, having set the scene above, we define the HelmRelease which will actually deploy traefik into the cluster, with the config and extra ConfigMap we defined above.
+I save this in my flux repo as `traefik/helmrelease-traefik.yaml`:

 ??? example "Example HelmRelease (click to expand)"
     ```yaml
     apiVersion: helm.toolkit.fluxcd.io/v2beta1
     kind: HelmRelease
     metadata:
-      name: nginx-ingress-controller
+      name: traefik
-      namespace: nginx-ingress-controller
+      namespace: traefik
     spec:
       chart:
         spec:
-          chart: nginx-ingress-controller
+          chart: traefik
           version: 9.x
           sourceRef:
             kind: HelmRepository